simdutf/SimdBase64/README.md

 The C# standard library has fast (SIMD-based) base64 encoding functions.
 It also has fast decoding functions.
-Yet these accelerated base64 decoding functions for UTF-8 inputs in the .NET runtime are not optimal: we beat them by 1.7 x to 1.9 x on inputs of a few kilobytes or more by using a novel different algorithm.
+Yet these accelerated base64 decoding functions for UTF-8 inputs in the .NET runtime are not optimal: we beat them by 1.7 x to 2.3 x on inputs of a few kilobytes by using a novel different algorithm.
 This fast WHATWG forgiving-base64 algorithm is already used in major JavaScript runtimes (Node.js and Bun).

 A full description of the new algorithm will be published soon.
 The algorithm is unpatented (free) and we make our